ChrisJAtlas/pemf-audio-generator/README.md

 👉 See [CATEGORIES.md](CATEGORIES.md) for a detailed breakdown of each, including origins and reliability levels.

-⚠️ Not all coils or playback systems can naturally reproduce every frequency.
+⚠️ Not all coils or playback systems can reproduce every frequency.
-Amplitude-modulated audio is sometimes required, and the provided scripts support this.
+Amplitude-modulated audio may be required — the provided scripts support this.

----

-### ⚠️ Disclaimer
-This repository is provided **for research, experimentation, and educational purposes only**.

-- The authors and contributors **assume no liability** for the use or misuse of these scripts or the audio files they generate.
-- While certain frequencies are supported by peer-reviewed research, this does **not imply that every frequency is safe, nor that all included ranges are beneficial**.
-- Anyone experimenting with PEMF audio output does so **entirely at their own risk**.

-If you choose to explore this emerging technology, do so responsibly and with proper safety precautions.

 ---